-- Japan's real GDP will hover around 1.0%-1.8% from 2023 to 2025. - · The frequency of claims against Japan P&I will remain at normal.
-The loss ratio will improve gradually thanks to the effects of premium rate hikes and selective contract conclusions. - The association will not take excessive asset investment risk.
+- Japan's real GDP will hover around 0.7%-1.1% from 2024 to 2026. - The frequency of claims against Japan P&I will remain normal.
+The loss ratio will remain favorable thanks to the effects of premium rate hikes and selective contract conclusions. - The association will not take excessive asset investment risk.
 It will not increase risk assets significantly. - The level of capital will improve through accumulation of free reserves.
 Japan P&I will not implement nonrecurring capital enhancement measures, such as unbudgeted supplementary calls and subordinated debt financing.